fenago/machine-learning-essentials-module1/lab_guides/lab_1.md

 4. Run the code in the first cell of the `exercises.ipynb` notebook.
-It will give you a list of 100 values to work with for the rest of the exercises in this chapter.
+It will give you a list of 100 values to work with for the rest of the exercises in this lab.
 Be sure to treat these values as a sample of the population.

 5. Using the data from *exercise 4*, calculate the following statistics